MarkPy2000/cosmic-hub-learning/README.md

 # Cosmic Learning Hub 🌌

 Welcome to the Cosmic Learning Hub, where technologyd programming education meets an adventurous space exploration theme!
-Emb on a journey through the digital cosmos and expand your tech knowledge.
+On a journey through the digital cosmos and expand your tech knowledge.

 ## Table of Contents
 - [Introduction](#introduction)